Alexey Tsoy: Early career

 From 2001 to 2007, he was an endoscopist surgeon, senior researcher at the Center for Reconstructive Surgery and Transplantology, leading researcher at the Center for Internal Medicine, RSE “National Scientific Medical Center” of the Ministry of Healthcare.
 2002-2004 - Territory Development Manager for “GlaxoSmithKline”pharmaceutical company.
 2006-2009 - General Secretary of NGO "Eurasian Respiratory Society”.
 He worked as the director of the RSE “Center for the Implementation of Modern Medical Technologies” in the Office of the President of Kazakhstan.
 2010-2011 - Head of the State Institution "Medical Center of the President’s Affairs Administration of the Republic of Kazakhstan" (political governmental service)”.
 In 2011, since 2011 as a Chief Medical Officer of Astana City Hospital No. 1.

 Political career

 On 30 December 2014, he was appointed as the Vice Minister of Health and Social Protection of Kazakhstan.
 After the ministry was separated, he was appointed as the Vice Minister of Healthcare on 17 February 2017.
 On 19 February 2019, he became the Chief Executive of the Medical Center of the President’s Affairs Administration of the Republic of Kazakhstan.

 He was appointed as Acting and the First Vice Minister of Healthcare on 22 June 2020.
 Three days later, on 25 June, he was succeeded as the new minister.

 October 31, 2022 has been appointed Chief Executive of the Medical Center of the President's Affairs Administration of the Republic of Kazakhstan.

+October 14, 2025, he was appointed Advisor to the President of the Republic of Kazakhstan on Social Issues.